The LORD and the Lord: an interactive online study

 Jude 1:21 Keep yourselves in the love of God, looking for the mercy of our Lord Jesus Christ unto eternal life.

-Jude 1:25 To the only wise God our Saviour through Jesus Christ the Lord (N-A add: through Jesus Christ the or our Lord), be glory and majesty, dominion and power, both now and ever.
+Jude 1:25 To the only wise God our Saviour through Jesus Christ our Lord (N-A add: “through Jesus Christ the Lord of us”), be glory and majesty, dominion and power, both now and ever.
 Amen.

 Latin: has through Jesus Christ our Lord